 All in all, we're glad to see Ellevest lowering the prices, especially on their Ellevest digital plan.
 There was an impression initially that Ellevest was charging a pink tax to their female audience, and that was a big drawback.
 This updated pricing will hopefully win back some of their skeptics.

 However, given the changes in the robo-advisor and online investing marketplace, we don't think Ellevest has done enough to compete.
 We still believe that most people looking for a robo-advisor will find more value in Betterment.
-Furthermore, as one of the smallest players in the market, you have to always be concerned about long term stability.
+Furthermore, as one of the smallest players in the market, you have to always be concerned about whether the company will exist in 1-2 years.
+While your assets are always protected, if they don't succeed, it could be annoying to move your assets over to a new firm.

 For those that want some automation, but want a little more control, M1 Finance recently announced FREE pricing – and that's hard to compete with.
 You can create a portfolio and have it do everything that Ellevest Digital does – for free.
 The only difference is you have to set it up yourself, and you don't get access to text or email support.